Marclie/SuaveStateScanner/README.md

   by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

 * `redundantSwaps` - Whether to allow redundant swaps.
-The current algorithm will only swap the current state with higher lying states.
+If set to False, a state will only be considered for swapping with higher lying states.
-  This is done for performance reasons since the lower lying states should already be in the correct order after a few iterations.
-However, if the user wants to allow the redundant swaps for troubleshooting purposes, this parameter can be set to True. (default: False)
+  This improves performance since fewer states are incorporated into the derivatives.
+Lower lying states should already be in the correct order after a few iterations.
+  However, depending on the data, this may not be the case and the script may not converge. (default: True)

 Troubleshooting
 ------------